thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 ThoughtSpot auto generates a _data frame_ object for all selected columns.
 A data frame is R’s representation of a table (a 2D data structure containing rows and columns).
-The system-generated data frame has the variable name “DF”.
+The system-generated data frame has the variable name “df”.
 Data frames are used as parameters around which to build the script.

 When columns are selected, ThoughtSpot sends that data to R as a list of values